epfl-ada/ada-2024-project-padawans/README.md

 # Abstract (150 words)
-Movie recommendation algorithms typically rely on what users have previously watched to recommend similar content.
-This method is called Content-Based Filtering.
-The notion of similarity can vary from movie director to box-office revenue and so on.
-In this project, movies's synopses are used to assess similarities.
-We use Unsupervised clustering Latent Dirichlet Allocation (LDA) to uncover movie themes beyond genres, identifying patterns in movie synopses.
-By analyzing these new themes we can discover new similarities between movies and recommend them based on that.
+Movie recommendation algorithms often use users' viewing histories to suggest similar content through a method known as Content-Based Filtering.
+Similarity can be defined in many ways, such as shared directors or box-office earnings.
+This project focuses on using movie synopses to assess similarity, employing Latent Dirichlet Allocation (LDA) for unsupervised clustering.
+LDA is utilized to uncover hidden themes within movie synopses that extend beyond conventional genres, revealing deeper patterns in movie content.
+By analyzing these newly discovered themes, we aim to identify unique connections between films, enabling enhanced and diversified movie recommendations that aren't solely genre-dependent.

 # Research questions